-8.10 A certificate of origin referred to in rule 8.9(2)(a) verifying the origin of goods imported into the Republic must -
+8.10 A certificate of origin referred to in rule 8.9(2)(a) verifying the origin of goods imported into the Republic must-

-- (a) at least reflect - - (i) a reference number assigned to the certificate; - (ii) the name and address of the producer or supplier of the goods; - the name or customs code of the exporter exporting the goods to the Republic or the customs code of that exporter's registered agent in the Republic; - (iv) a description of the goods in sufficient detail to enable the goods to be identified, including - (aa) any marks and numbers on the goods; - (bb) the number and description of packages, if applicable; and - (cc) the quantity, volume or gross weight of the goods; - (v) the number of any commercial invoice issued in respect of the goods; and - (vi) the name of the country from which the goods are exported; - (b) contain a signed statement by the competent authority or body issuing the certificate -
+- (a) at least reflect- - (i) a reference number assigned to the certificate; - (ii) the name and address of the producer or supplier of the goods; - (iii) the name or customs code of the exporter exporting the goods to the Republic or the customs code of that exporter's registered agent in the Republic; - (iv) a description of the goods in sufficient detail to enable the goods to be identified, including- - (aa) any marks and numbers on the goods; - (bb) the number and description of packages, if applicable; and - (cc) the quantity, volume or gross weight of the goods; - (v) the number of any commercial invoice issued in respect of the goods; and - (vi) the name of the country from which the goods are exported; and - (vii) if the goods did not originate in the country referred to in subparagraph (vi), the name of the country from which it originated; and - (b) contain a signed statement by the competent authority or body issuing the certificate - certifying that the goods originated in the country from which the goods are exported or, if the goods did not originate in that country, the country referred to in paragraph (a)(vii); and

-41 See also Chapter 9 for the requirements for preferential treatment of goods imported into the Republic under an international trade agreement conferring preferential treatment.
+&lt;sup>51 See also Chapter 9 for the requirements for preferential treatment of goods imported into the Republic under an international trade agreement conferring preferential treatment.

-- (i) certifying that the goods originated in the country from which the goods are exported; and - (ii) referencing or specifying the rules of origin on which the certification referred to in subparagraph (i) is based; - (c) state - - (i) the name of that authority or body; - the full name and capacity of the person signing the certificate on behalf of that authority or body; and - (iii) the place and date of certification; and - (d) be authenticated by the official stamp of that authority or body or in another official way.
+- (ii) referencing or specifying the rules of origin on which the certification referred to in subparagraph (i) is based; - (c) state- - (i) the name of that authority or body; - (ii) the full name and capacity of the person signing the certificate on behalf of that authority or body; and - (iii) the place and date of certification; and - (d) be authenticated by the official stamp of that authority or body or in another official way.